Home

 Who We Are

 The organizational meeting for Front Range Chapter NSDAR was held in Broomfield, Colorado, on October 28, 1972.
-Mrs. Gertrude Evans, State Regent at that time, suggested the name Front Range for the new chapter because membership area encompasses most of the northern metro Denver area.
+Mrs. Gertrude Evans, State Regent at that time, suggested the name Front Range for the new chapter because our membership area encompasses most of the northern metro Denver area.
 These communities enjoy a fabulous view, north to south, of the “Front Range of the Rockies.”
 Charter member, Sara Houston Sheriff, composed a poem entitled “I am the Front Range.”
-The poem, written below, is published in the chapter yearbook each year.
+The Front Range Chapter was officially chartered on December 8, 1972.

 Our chapter is fortunate to have members from all age groups who share their knowledge and experience and work together to accomplish the service goals of DAR.
-During the past several years the chapter members have logged thousands of hours of volunteer service to the community:
+During the past several years the chapter members have logged thousands of hours of volunteer service.

-Front Range members actively volunteer whenever and however we can, serving our community and the missions of DAR, and we are all “PROUD TO BE DAR.”
+Front Range members actively volunteer whenever and however we can, serving our communities and the missions of DAR, and we are all “PROUD TO BE DAR”.

-For further information about your application, applicant's workshops, or Front Range Chapter NSDAR meetings, please contact us.
+For further information about the Front Range Chapter NSDAR meetings, please contact us.
 We welcome your interest!

 Mountains drawn by Gertrude Kellogg Evans